dxdxdt/PALHM/README.md

 * **pipeline**: commands used to generate the backup output file
 * **path**: path to the output file on the backend
+* **alloc-size**: expected size of the object.
+Recommended for some backends like AWS in order to determine the transfer block size

 For example, this object definition is for a mysql data dump compressed in zstd and encrypted using a public key id "backup-pub-key" named as